-Applications normally will not be subject to public disclosure.
-They may be referred to other federal agencies in the course of determining eligibility for the roster, and shared with foreign governments and the NAFTA Secretariat in the course of panel selection.
+Applications normally will not be subject to public disclosure and will not be posted publicly on www.regulations.gov.
+They may be referred to other federal agencies and Congressional Committees in the course of determining eligibility for the roster, and shared with foreign governments and the NAFTA Secretariat in the course of panel selection.